hakimel/Meny/README.md

 #### 0.9
 - Rewrote the JavaScript
 - All core styles/transforms are set via JavaScript
+- Made many options available at initialization
+- New JavaScript fallback using internal animation method

 #### 0.3
 - Fallback mode that doesn't rely on transforms